Allegheny Health Network: AHN Allegheny Valley Hospital

+AHN Beaver Hospital

+AHN Beaver, formerly Heritage Valley Beaver, joined AHN in 2026 through AHN's affiliation with Heritage Valley Health System.

+Though the current campus is 46 years old, the hospital has a legacy of care dating to the 1800s.
+Beaver Valley Hospital opened Jan.
+1, 1895, in Beaver Falls, Pa.

+Then called Beaver Valley General, the hospital soon outgrew its original home, and within two years moved to a former boys’ school in New Brighton.
+Over time, Beaver Valley merged with Providence Hospital in Beaver Falls and Rochester General Hospital in Rochester, Pa., consolidations that finally formed the Medical Center of Beaver County in 1972.

+By 1975, that organization had scoped out land in Brighton Twp., Pa. – about 25 miles northwest of Downtown Pittsburgh – to serve as the location for its new 542-bed hospital headquarters.
+The sprawling medical campus opened in June 1980 and was subsequently renamed Heritage Valley Beaver, following the formation of Heritage Valley Health System in 1996.

+As of 2024, AHN Beaver was a 285-bed tertiary care hospital with 8,800 admissions and more than 700 live births a year.

-Canonsburg Hospital
+AHN Canonsburg Hospital

-Canonsburg Hospital is a community hospital located just outside Canonsburg, Pa.
+AHN Canonsburg Hospital is a community hospital located just outside Canonsburg, Pa.
 Canonsburg Hospital was formed 1904, when, according to the Pittsburgh Post-Gazette, “the Women's Shakespeare Club of Canonsburg solicited donations of ‘linens, supplies, a hen and brood of chickens and a generous supply of fruit’ for what turned out to be an ambitious if not unusual project for a literary club. ...
 [But], as history records, this Women's Shakespeare Club's project ended well and proved to be much ado about something pretty special: medical care.
 For what the Women's Shakespeare Club of Canonsburg started [was] Canonsburg General Hospital.”

 The club raised $2,000 to help buy a house on Barr Street in Canonsburg, which served as the hospital for 10 years.
 They also formed the Canonsburg General Hospital Association to oversee the hospital's operations.
 The hospital opened at its original Barr Street location on Oct.
 17, 1904, and the first patient was a woman who was “traveling with her husband in a horse and carriage from the village of Midland in Chartiers to Canonsburg when the berserk horse sent them flying.”

 The following year, the hospital opened a nursing school, which remained in operation until 1960.
 In 1913, the hospital board agreed to construct a new hospital building, also on Barr Street, which grew to 54 beds by 1930.
-The “new” Barr Street hospital eventually named its dining room after Perry Como, the famous singer who born in Canonsburg in 1912.
+The “new” Barr Street hospital eventually named its dining room after the singer Perry Como, who was born in Canonsburg in 1912.